Genpei Tōma Den

-is a side-scrolling hack and slash produced by Namco that was released as a coin-operated video game in 1986 in Japan.
+is a side-scrolling hack and slash video game produced by Namco that was released as a coin-operated video game in 1986 in Japan.
 It runs on Namco System 86 hardware.
 Over a decade later, the game was released in America and Europe in the video game compilation Namco Museum Vol. 4 under the title of The Genji and the Heike Clans for the PlayStation.

 Gameplay

 Genpei Tōma Den is a side-scrolling hack and slash platform game.
 The player controls Taira no Kagekiyo, a samurai who was killed in the Battle of Dan-no-ura during the Genpei War.
 In this alternate fictional interpretation of history, Kagekiyo was resurrected to defeat his enemy Minamoto no Yoritomo and the heads of his clan, Minamoto no Yoshitsune and Saito Musashibo Benkei, who have now thrown Japan into turmoil and turned it into a dangerous realm sprawling with demons under their tyrannical excess.

 The player travels through the Japanese countryside fighting enemies as they appear.
 The game offers three types of action: Small Mode (standard), Big Mode (standard, but with large characters and usually boss fights) and Plain Mode (viewed from an overhead perspective).
 Most stages have torii, which are used to transport the player to a different stage.
 On most stages featured in Side Mode and Plain Mode, there are multiple torii that can be entered which will lead to different routes on the map.
 In Big Mode, however, there is only one torii at the end of this type of stage.
 The game also features the Sanzu River, a place believed in Japanese Buddhism to separate "the current life" and "the afterlife", resembling the concept of the Underworld or Hell (the river is often compared to the river Styx in Greek mythology).
-Therefore, some mythological characters like Emma-o (閻魔大王; literally "Enma Dai-o"), god of the Underworld, and the Sun Goddess Amaterasu appear in the game.
+Therefore, some mythological characters like Emma-o (閻魔大王; literally "Enma Dai-o"), god of the Underworld, appear in the game.